Read Before You leave - Red Sea Liveaboards

-In case of emergency, there is a 50 liter oxygen tank and a medic first aid box onboard of all liveaboards in the fleet.
+In case of emergency, there is an oxygen tank and a medic first aid box onboard of all liveaboards.
 We suggest that you purchase a special insurance in case of a diving accident that covers the expenses of the hyperbaric chamber and medical evacuation.

-Due to custom and wear and tear, it is forbidden to use road shoes onboard.
+Due to damage to the boats, it is forbidden to use road shoes onboard.
 Please take with you bathroom slippers, warm socks, or light sailing shoes.

 Diving equipment is not allowed into the salon or the cabins.
-The salon and cabins are strictly dry areas due to the difficulty of drying moisture stains on the material and due to the risk of slip and fall injuries.
+The salon and cabins are strictly dry areas due to the risk of slip and fall injuries.

 Shower and toilets